woj-tek/petozoltan.github.io/_posts/2016-08-19-clean-code-outline.md

 * Result of "quick & dirty" coding
 * Poorly written code is a technical debt - _"Should be written better"_

+> The total cost of owning a mess.
+(Robert C. Martin)

 ![](https://petozoltan.github.io/images/clean-code-outline/velocity-graph.png)

 > Technical debt is the biggest risk of the development